 The certificate requester pre-reviews the content of the certificate to be issued.
 The certificate requester reviews the information that will be recorded in the certificate for accuracy and provides consistent information for the application.
 If the certificate requester reviews the content of the certificate to be issued and refuses to accept the certificate, then the certificate will not be issued.
-For example, while pre-reviewing, if a certificate requester discovered there were other FQDNs required for TLS encrypted channels should be record in the multi-domain EV TLS/SSL certificate subject alternative name field, the to be signed multi-domain EV TLS/SSL certificate may be refused and the certificate request may be resubmitted in accordance with Sections 4.1 and 4.2.
+For example, while pre-reviewing, if a certificate requester discovered there were other FQDNs required for TLS encrypted channels should be record in the multi-domain EV TLS/SSL certificate's certificate subject alternative name field, the to be signed multi-domain EV TLS/SSL certificate with Sections 4.1 and 4.2.